MatinAfzal/MatinAfzal/README.md

 Below you can find a list of my projects

+- 2024:

   [<strong>3DICU</strong>](https://github.com/MatinAfzal/3DICU): An open source implementation of 3D Computer Universe based on FA-Engine.

   [<strong>Float Arts Engine (FA-Engine)</strong>](https://github.com/MatinAfzal/FloatArtsEngine): OpenGL Python 3D Engine, A complete voxel engine with different capabilities and features.

-[<strong>Localmap</strong>](http://github.com/MatinAfzal/Localmap): localmap is a security tool for scanning the local network This tool can find all active hosts in a network and their specifications such as name - Open ports - MAC address - Mac manufacturer and Operating system.

   [<strong>IRIS-GUI</strong>](https://github.com/MatinAfzal/IRIS-GUI): A graphical machine learning program written with tkinter and scikit-learn library.

+- 2023:

   [<strong>The Jumon Runner</strong>](https://github.com/MatinAfzal/TheJumonRunner): the jumon runner It is a game made with pygame library In this game, the main character named Matin must try to escape from the spells (Jumons) and try to survive.

   [<strong>KeysBox</strong>](https://github.com/MatinAfzal/KeysBox): A password manager written in Python language that encrypts and stores your information with fernet.

   [<strong>CalCul</strong>](https://github.com/MatinAfzal/CalCul): Engineering calculator using Python tkinter.

+  [<strong>Localmap</strong>](http://github.com/MatinAfzal/Localmap): localmap is a security tool for scanning the local network This tool can find all active hosts in a network and their specifications such as name - Open ports - MAC address - Mac manufacturer and Operating system.

 A screenshot of [<strong>3DICU</strong>](https://github.com/MatinAfzal/3DICU):